ENVX Investors Have Opportunit - GuruFocus.com

 PR Newswire

-BENSALEM, Pa., Feb.
-17, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Enovix Corporation ("Enovix" or the "Company") (NASDAQ: ENVX).
+LOS ANGELES, Feb.
+23, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Enovix Corporation ("Enovix" or the "Company") (NASDAQ: ENVX).

 Class Period: February 22, 2021 – January 3, 2023